 Julie Michelson: Do you agree?
 Like, that we should have this, like, range of here?
 I feel best when I'm in this range.

 Alana Van Der Sluys: there's, there's something called, um, weight set point theory.
 So weight set point is a range where, uh, each individual body feels best, you know, most optimal, most, most vitality, most energy, and everybody's is different.
-It's largely genetically determined, but unfortunately, the more that we diet, [Page//00:39:00] the more, the more chance that your weight set point actually increases.
+It's largely genetically determined, but unfortunately, the more that we diet, [00:39:00] the more, the more chance that your weight set point actually increases.

 Alana Van Der Sluys: with